Can I Get Life Insurance for My Parents?

 While getting a life insurance policy on your spouse is common, it may not have occurred to you to get life insurance for your parents.
 But if you help your parents with their expenses or currently receive some financial support from them, buying life insurance for your parents could make sense.

 Essentially, the more tied your financial situation is to your parents, the more important life insurance for your parents may be.
-In fact, if you intend to be the owner of the policy, before you can buy life insurance for your parents you’ll need to prove you have an “insurable interest” in them, meaning you would suffer financially as a result of their death.
+In fact, if you intend to be the owner of the policy, before you can buy life insurance for your parents, you’ll need to prove you have an “insurable interest” in them, meaning you would suffer financially if they pass.

-Life insurance for your parents can help ensure your own financial plan isn’t strained after they pass away.
+Getting life insurance for your parents can help ensure your own financial plan isn’t strained after they pass away.
+Here’s how.

 Why life insurance for your parents can make sense

-One of the most obvious reasons people may look into purchasing life insurance for their parents is to pay for their parents’ funeral expenses, but there are other reasons and costs to consider.
+One of the most obvious reasons people may consider purchasing life insurance for their parents is to pay for their parents’ funeral expenses.
+But there are other reasons and costs to consider.

 With few people financially prepared to cover expenses like long-term care and nursing care, it’s likely that your parents may not have enough retirement savings to cover end-of-life expenses for both parents.
-A death benefit from life insurance for your parents can help the surviving parent pay for long-term-care expenses, such as paid caregiving, that they may not otherwise be able to afford.
+A death benefit for your parents can help the surviving parent pay for long-term-care expenses—like paid caregiving, that they may not otherwise be able to afford.

-If your parents provide childcare or other types of household help for your family, you’ll likely have to pay for those services after they’re gone.
-The proceeds from a life insurance policy on your parents can provide a financial cushion to hire paid caregivers when the time comes.
+If your parents provide childcare or other types of household help for your family, you may have to pay for those services after they’re gone.
+The proceeds from a life insurance policy on your parents can provide a financial cushion to hire paid caregivers if needed.

 Leaving a legacy

-If your parents want to create a legacy for their grandkids, life insurance for your parents can be a great way for them to leave something behind for your kids that can help cover future costs like college, a first home or a wedding.
+Your parents may want to create a legacy for their grandkids.
+If so, life insurance for your parents can be a great way for them to leave something behind for your kids.
+It can help cover future costs like college, a first home or a wedding.

 How to talk to your parents about life insurance